May 20, 2023 City Council Minutes

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-- To authorize the payments of the bills and payroll for the period May 1-15, totaling $383,759.91 (a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period April 16-30, totaling $414,619.19 a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the original motion to remove the Napa Christenson Parts bills in the amount of over $780.00 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the motion, to remove the Parts City/Champion Auto bills in the amount of $106.00, Mesabi Sign for the Wastewater Sign in the amount of $6,950, the Napa Auto Parts bills in the amount of $305.00, Floor to Ceiling in the amount of $1,989, from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: